Hyundai Maintenance: Cost, Plans and Service Schedule

 Car repairs can be expensive, but an extended warranty can help lower costs.
 Get matched today.

-Whether you’re considering buying a Hyundai or you already have one, it’s important to know how much they cost to keep on the road.
+Whether you’re considering buying a Hyundai or already own one, it’s important to know how much it costs to keep it on the road.

-We’ll cover how Hyundai’s upkeep costs stack up against other automakers’, what you can expect to spend on Hyundai repair and maintenance costs and how you can potentially save on these expenses if you plan to keep your Hyundai long-term.
+We’ll cover how Hyundai’s upkeep costs stack up against those of other automakers, what you can expect to spend on your Hyundai repair and maintenance costs and how you can potentially save on these expenses if you plan to keep your Hyundai long-term.

 Key insights

-On average, it costs $468 per year to maintain and repair a Hyundai, according to RepairPal data adjusted for inflation.
+On average, it costs $468 per year to maintain and repair a Hyundai, according to RepairPal data.

 Jump to insight